jahanvimathur/Barcode_scanner/README.md

-# Barcode_scanner
-This project develops an ESP32-based barcode scanner for inventory, retail, and logistics.
-It captures barcode data via serial input, connects to Wi-Fi, and sends data to an API via HTTP POST.
-LED indicators provide real-time status feedback.
-The challenge is ensuring reliable connectivity, accurate transmission, and user-friendly operation.
+In various applications, such as inventory management, retail, and logistics, barcode scanning is essential for efficient data processing.
+However, traditional barcode scanners require manual intervention to transfer data to a server or database.
+This project aims to develop an ESP32-based barcode scanner that can:

+    Automatically capture barcode data from a serial input.
+    Establish a Wi-Fi connection and handle connectivity issues dynamically.
+    Transmit barcode data to a remote API server via an HTTP POST request.
+    Provide real-time status feedback using LED indicators for Wi-Fi connectivity and data transmission success/failure.

+The main challenge is to ensure reliable Wi-Fi connectivity, accurate barcode data transmission, and immediate feedback to users, making the system efficient and user-friendly.